getsentry/rfcs/text/0122-sdk-hub-scope-merge.md

 ```

 SDKs _may_ also add an option to the client to opt-in to put breadcrumbs on the global scope instead (e.g. for mobile or scenarios where you always want breadcrumbs to be global).

+Note that since most data should generally be put on the isolation scope, we should not generally have to copy data that much on frequent scope forking.
+Since the isolation scope is rarely forked, most data does not need to be copied that frequently.

 ## Should users care about global / isolation scopes?